latex3/latex3/l3packages/README.md

 uses for processing options, and so it is likely that a stand-alone LaTeX3 kernel will use a very different approach.

-`xfpu`
+`xfp`
 -----

-The `xfpu` package provides a document-level interface for the LaTeX3 FPU.
+The `xfp` package provides a document-level interface for the LaTeX3 FPU.
 As such, it is a wrapper around the core `\fp_eval:n` function but does not require code syntax.
 It provides the expandable command `\fpeval`, which can be used inside for example `\edef` or contexts